eyupduran/eyupduran/README.md

 </div>

 <br>
 <div align="left" width="300px"><h3> I am a Computer Engineering student.
 I like to Code, Solve Problem and Innovate.
 I am an enthusiastic person who loves to take up   new <br> challenges and learn new skills.
-I love meeting new people,exchanging <br>  ideas and spreading knowledge and positivity.</h3>
+I love meeting new people,exchanging ideas and spreading knowledge and positivity.</h3>
 </div>
 <br>